 The bill addresses issues related to the state commission on judicial performance and the various district commissions on judicial performance (state commission, district commissions, or collectively all commissions), including:

 - Judicial performance evaluation criteria is retained, as is the requirement for all commissions to perform election-retention-year evaluations as well as initial and interim evaluations.
-Narratives and recommendations stemming from such evaluations are still required, and the option to develop an individual improvement plan for a judge who receives a 'does not meet performance standard' recommendation is authorized.
+Narratives and recommendations stemming from such evaluations are still required.

 - The state commission is required to gather and maintain statewide data and post a report of the data on its website at least 30 days prior to each retention election; and

 - Beginning in January 2019, and every 2 years thereafter, the judicial department shall include a summary of the commissions' activities in the department's 'State Measurement for Accountable, Responsive, and Transparent (SMART) Government Act' presentation to the joint judicial committee.

 - A private right of action is established in which final actions of the state commission are subject to judicial review if a person is adversely affected or aggrieved by such final action.
 A 'final action' for purposes of the private right of action is defined as a rule, guideline, or procedure adopted by the state commission.
 A 'final action' does not include a final recommendation regarding a justice or a judge, an improvement plan, surveys developed by the state commission, or any aspect of an individual justice's or judge's judicial performance evaluation.